Gavin-Fresquez/grpc-library/README.md

-# Simple Python RESTful API
+# Simple Python gRPC API

-This is a basic REST python API that serves book data from a MySQL database.
+This is a basic gRPC python API that serves fake book data from a MySQL database.